 - Clean the speakers on a regular basis

 Protecting your outdoor speakers doesn’t have to be difficult or time-consuming if you follow these helpful tips.
-You can use indoor speakers outside, but regardless of the design intention of the speaker, these tips will extend the life of your outdoor audio solution.
+You can use indoor speakers outside (as we explained here), but regardless of the design intention of the speaker, these tips will extend the life of your outdoor audio solution.

 Why Outdoor Speakers Require Maintenance

 Indoor speakers are largely a set-it-and-forget-it affair.
 In fact, they’re so easy to use that you may balk at the idea that there are multiple steps to maintaining outdoor speakers.
 But don’t fall into this trap.